makrai/notes/fan2102-speech-emo-recog-databse.md

     * PyResNet directly uses
       multiple different kernels with more powerful modeling capabilities.
 Fig 2
-  * neutral samples have a high probability of being correctly predicted, which is also the most common emotion.
-But we should also note that
+  * neutral samples have a high probability of being correctly predicted, which is also the most common emotion
-  * both models have a prediction bias problem for the neutral class
+  * hE both models have a prediction bias problem for the neutral class
     * We speculate that this is because each individual has different neutral standards
   * future work: take into account the resting (neutral) state of each indiv